tinydanbo/tinydanbo.github.io/_posts/2017-10-03-no-skip-button.md

 In these examples, there would be negative value in offering up a skip button - players that skip these initial things because they don't understand them are immediately out of their depth, and may well just keep hammering that skip button until they've done the whole area without actually understanding anything. *"But why do you care if other people apparently ruin a game for theirselves?"* I'd hope I've put the words "Game Designer" on this page somewhere.

-Games in all sorts of genres regularly introduce new elements to the mix to keep things fresh, and at a base level ; "you can't progress until you understand this" isn't some archaic elitist element of videogames to be forgotten about, it is in fact one their biggest strengths.
+Games in all sorts of genres regularly introduce new elements to the mix to keep things fresh, and at a base level ; "you can't progress until you understand this" isn't some archaic elitist element of videogames to be forgotten about, it is in fact one of their biggest strengths.
 It is one of the most crucial ways to teach players things - indeed, to make the game accessible.

 ### Solution?